perrystephenson/midas/Documentation/UnderstandingTextMining.md

 One challenge with the application of word association approaches is that the definition of **context** is critical, and it needs to be defined with consideration of how the results will be used.
 This may or may not be solved by advanced off-the-shelf techniques as I progress through the course!

+## Topic Mining

+Topic Mining aims to discover the main theme or subject of a text.
+This can be discovered at different levels of granularity - for example a book can have a topic, as can a sentence or a tweet.
+Topics will ideally provide information about the real world which can be used to generalise and make predictions or prescriptions.

+We might be interested in knowing how much each topic is covered in each document - for example in this iLab you could identify how "strongly" different Research Impact Statements covered different topics.

+The general steps involved in topic mining are:

+1. Discover topics from the data
+  - Sample and manually label topics based on inspection of the data
+  - Use an algorithm to find topics (normally a specified number of topics)
+2. Figure out which documents cover which topics (probabilistically)

+One approach is to define a topic as a "term", i.e. a word or a phrase.
+This could be done manually, or could be obtained from the text.
+To obtain terms from the text:

+1. Parse the text to obtain candidate terms
+2. Design a scoring function to determine how good each term is as a topic
+  - Favour high-frequency terms (representative)
+  - Avoid words which are too frequent
+  - TF-IDF weighting can be useful
+  - Domain-specific heuristics can be useful (hashtags, etc)
+3. Pick _**k**_ terms with the highest scores, but aiming to minimise redundancy (avoid correlations)

+This approach has some issues:

+* Less expressive power (general topics only, as we are limited to single words or phrases)
+* Incompleteness in vocabulary coverage (missing related words, we only know about relations we can discover in the dataset)
+* Word sense ambiguity (words mean different things, and this can be hard to resolve).

+Basically, this approach is no good!
+Need to look at something more sophisticated.